⚠️ WARNING: LOWE'S CREDIT CARD HOLDERS — READ THIS BEFORE YOU PAY IT OFF

 Opened Account with $100 Limit

-Opened a MyLowe's Rewards Credit Card through Synchrony Bank (SYNCB/LOW) as a new credit user with no prior credit score.
-Starting limit: $100.
+Opened a MyLowe's Rewards Credit Card (SYNCB/LOW) as new credit users.

 2023–2026 — Building Credit